 - 2 large eggs

 - 2/3 cup bittersweet chocolate chips

-- Brown butter in a medium saucepan (for a tutorial on how to brown butter see link here, be sure to brown it well enough and also not too long.
-I brown mine just a bit darker than the picture on the link).
+- Brown butter in a medium saucepan (careful not to burn).
 Remove from heat and pour into a heatproof storage container, cover with lid or plastic wrap and freeze for 30 - 40 minutes, until cool.

 - In a mixing bowl, whisk together flour, cornstarch, baking soda and salt for 20 seconds, set aside.
 Remove butter from freezer and pour into the bowl of an electric stand mixer, using a rubber spatula to scrape out any excess.
 Add light-brown sugar, granulated sugar and vanilla to butter.